Cheryl-Kennedy-MacDonald-Psychotherapy

 Is it specifically about midlife? +

-Midlife is often when women begin to question the story they have been living inside.
-The book will especially resonate with women in their late 30s, 40s, 50s and beyond โ€” but the ideas are relevant to any woman ready to stop organising her life around romantic validation.
+Midlife is often when the old map stops making sense.
+But the ideas are relevant to any woman ready to stop organising her life around romantic validation.

-When is the book released and where can I buy it? +
+When is the book released? +